Home

 Organic Hydroponics

 What could be better?
 As I have said before, all the benefits of organic gardening PLUS all the benefits of hydroponic gardening.
-For details check out organic hydroponics.
+The biggest problem with organic hydroponics is this- organic nutrients usually have a lot of particulate.
+This particulate tends to clog drip heads and spray emitters, causing all kinds of problems for many who attempt it.
+There are solutions however!
+For more details check out my organic hydroponics page.

 Soil Mixes

 A good organic soil mix is well balanced and takes advantage of all its components.
-Enzymes, plant hormones, humic and fulvic acids, trace minerals, and beneficials as well as the primary and secondary nutrients should all be represented.
+Enzymes, plant hormones, humic and fulvic acids, trace minerals, beneficial micro-organisms, as well as the primary and secondary nutrients should all be there!
 After many years I have settled on a few good organic soil mixes.

-Any time I begin a new garden, I use the recipes found there, or a variation of them.
-If you want to experiment with your own variations, you will need to get a handle on what benefits each of the fertilizer and soil additives brings to the table and how it relates to what your plants needs are.
-One particularly useful group to any organic gardener are the seaweed fertilizers and additives.
+Any time I begin a new garden, I use the recipes found at the link above, or a variation of them.
+If you want to experiment with your own variations, you will need to get a handle on what benefits each of the fertilizer and soil additives brings to the table and how it relates to the needs of the plants you are growing.
+One particularly useful group of additives for any organic gardener are the seaweed fertilizers and additives.

 Organic Feeding Tips

-Remember, your plants needs change over time.
-They use more food as they grow larger, and they crave different foods for different stages of development.
+Remember, the needs of your plants change over time.
+They use more food as they grow larger, and they crave different nutrients for different stages of development.

-When growing in containers, feed your plant by preparing fresh soil and simply transplanting into it.
-Every couple of weeks, a slightly bigger container with fresh nutrients.
-The only way to tell how to mix your soil is to learn the exact nutritional requirements of your plant during that stage of its plant life cycle.
+When growing in containers, you can feed your plant by preparing fresh soil and simply transplanting into it.
+Every couple of weeks, transplant into a slightly bigger container with fresh nutrients.
+The only way to tell how to mix your soil is to learn the exact nutritional requirements of your plant during every stage of its plant life cycle, and to also have some idea of how fast your plants are using their nutrients.

 Once in fresh soil you can water a plant for up to two weeks with plain water.
-After that, you will need to figure out a feeding plan, and could probably use some organic feeding tips.
+If you cannot transplant into a larger container with more fresh soil, you will need to figure out a feeding plan.
+At this point, many organic gardeners have their own favorite compost tea recipe or fertilizer strategy, and this is where they begin using it.

 My Bug Woes